Fraunhofer-FIT-DSAI/SASP/README.md

 The playbook management tool is designed to provide a wide variety of functionalities around cyber security playbooks.
 Such as playbook creation, management, limited automatic execution and easy sharing.
 However, the open-source version does not contain all the functionalities.

 ## Dependencies
+As a scientific library in the Python ecosystem, we rely on external libraries to offer our features.
+In the `/third_party` folder, we list all the licenses of our direct dependencies.
+Please check the `/third_party/licenses.json` file to get a full list of dependencies and the corresponding licenses.

 ### Basic Technologies
 - You need to download and install Semantic Mediawiki (SMW) instance.
 For that, you need to have [Docker](https://www.docker.com/), and then install the [SMW](https://github.com/WolfgangFahl/pymediawikidocker?tab=readme-ov-file/).
 - [Python](https://www.python.org/), v3.10.13 was used for the development.
 Anything later *should* work fine too.
 Previous versions may work but are not tested.
 Python 2 is not supported.